Is AI HIPAA Compliant for Therapists?

 The Bottom Line

-The practices that are in the strongest position are not the ones avoiding AI altogether.
-They are the ones who understand how these tools function, how they connect to the rest of their systems, and how to document those decisions in a way that holds up if they are ever questioned.
+The practices that are in the strongest position are usually not the ones avoiding technology altogether.
+They are the ones taking the time to understand how these tools fit into their workflows, what information they can access, and how those decisions are being documented as part of the larger compliance picture.

 AI is moving faster than most compliance guidance, which is exactly why the responsibility falls back on the practice to evaluate, configure, and document its use appropriately.
 The tools will continue to evolve.
 The standard for compliance does not.